heseber/genie-parser/git-hooks/README.md

 ## `pre-commit`

-This script increases the version number of the nirvanaparser library with each commit.
+This script increases the version number of the icaparser library with each commit.